Hannibal96/ImageCaptionProject/README.md

 </p>

-This model can be trained end-to-end using backpropogation, however
+This model can be trained end-to-end using backpropogation, however we will freeze the Encoder weights and use the learned feature map from the pretrained model